Today we’re going to improve YOUR art style with a few simple practical tips that you can use.

-It might not be pretty right at the start, but you might find something that you love to work with.
+It might not be pretty right initially, but you might find something you love to work with.

-Finding out the right tool for you is important.
+Finding out the right drawing tool for you is important.

 Using a graphite pencil might not be for you.
 It took me some time to realize it since it’s all you use through school.

 But at some point, I realized that using graphite pencils weren’t really doing it for me.